Antarctica Fly Cruises

 Contingency Plans Explained

-All travelers considering an Antarctica flight cruise should familiarize themselves with the expedition’s contingency plan before they book.
+All travelers considering an Antarctica fly cruise should familiarize themselves with the expedition’s contingency plan before they book.
 This is a detailed plan for if there are flight delays.
 Delays for flights to Antarctica are a fairly common occurrence due to fickle weather, strong winds and runway ice.
-These plans detail considerations for every step of the way so you can clearly know what to expect if you have any delays.
+These plans detail considerations for every step of the way so you can know what to expect if there are any delays.

-At best, your delay might just be a few hours from when expected, but at worst, it can be days or your voyage can be canceled fully.
+At best, your delay might just be a few hours from when expected.
+But at worst, it can be days or your voyage can be canceled fully.
 Read your trip’s contingency plan so you are fully aware of what to expect.
-Three examples for our air cruises listed below can be read here: Antarctica21 Contingency Plan, Quark Contingency Plan, Aurora Expeditions Contingency Plan.
+Examples of air cruise contingency plans are listed below:

-We recommend researching a few restaurants and activities you can do in Punta Arenas since if you do experience a delay, you will often be on call to depart at short notice.
+We recommend researching a few restaurants and activities you can do in Punta Arenas.
+If you do experience a delay, you will often be on call to depart at short notice.
 If a delay comes at the end of your trip, it may afford you an extra day in Antarctica!
 Exciting, albeit a great reason when booking an Antarctica air cruise to secure a flexible flight for your return home.

 The Pros & Cons of Antarctica without the Drake Passage